 - Incrementally sustaining – Small and cumulative changes in an existing product, technology or service.

 The Innovation Matrix can be used to classify the initiatives in your innovation portfolio.
-In case you’re looking for more detailed information of the matrix, please refer to our post on managing disruptive innovation with the Innovation Matrix.
+In case you’re looking for more detailed information of the matrix, check out our post on managing disruptive innovation with the Innovation Matrix.

 In addition to the types of innovations mentioned above, I'd also like to briefly introduce the concepts of architectural and modular innovation.